-On September 11th 2002 Captain Cook Cruises WA purchased the entire upstream operation formally owned by Boat Torque Cruises.
-This encompassed 3 vessels and additional office and jetty space.
-The 3 vessels were the River Lady, Lady De Vine, and River Bells (formally the Mystique).
+On 11 September 2002, Captain Cook Cruises (WA) purchased the entire upstream operation formally owned by Boat Torque Cruises.
+This encompassed 3 vessels (River Lady, Lady DeVine, and River Bells) and additional office and jetty space.

-In 2009, Captain Cook Cruise WA purchased the MV RiverCat and MV Queen of the Valley from Oceanic Cruises making the fleet seven vessels in total.
+In 2009, Captain Cook Cruises (WA) purchased the MV RiverCat and MV Queen of the Valley from Oceanic Cruises, bringing the fleet to seven vessels.